bluefireteam/mini_sprite/packages/flame_mini_sprite/README.md

 ### MiniSprite.toSprite

-Transform the data stored data into the `MiniSprite` instance into an usable Flame `Sprite` instance:
+Transform the stored data in a `MiniSprite` instance to a usable Flame `Sprite` instance:

 ```dart
 final miniSprite = MiniSprite.fromDataString('...');